Sertraline: Premenstrual dysphoric disorder

-Sertraline is effective in alleviating the symptoms of premenstrual dysphoric disorder (PMDD), a severe form of premenstrual syndrome.
+Sertraline is effective in alleviating the symptoms of premenstrual dysphoric disorder, a severe form of premenstrual syndrome.
 Significant improvement was observed in 50–60% of cases treated with sertraline vs. 20–30% of cases on placebo.
-The improvement began during the first week of treatment, and in addition to mood, irritability, and anxiety, improvement was reflected in better family functioning, social activity and general quality of life.
-Work functioning and physical symptoms, such as swelling, bloating and breast tenderness, were less responsive to sertraline.
-Taking sertraline only during the luteal phase, that is, the 12–14 days before menses, was shown to work as well as continuous treatment.
+The improvement began during the first week of treatment, and in addition to mood, irritability, and anxiety, improvement was reflected in better family functioning, social activity, and general quality of life.
+Work functioning and physical symptoms, such as swelling, bloating, and breast tenderness, were less responsive to sertraline.
+Taking sertraline only during the luteal phase, that is, the 12–14 days before menses is not as effective as continuous treatment.
 Continuous treatment with sub-therapeutic doses of sertraline (25 mg vs. usual 50–100 mg) is also effective.

 Other indications

 Sertraline is approved for the treatment of post-traumatic stress disorder (PTSD).
-National Institute of Clinical Excellence recommends it for patients who prefer drug treatment to a psychological one.
+The National Institute for Clinical Excellence recommends it for patients who prefer drug treatment to a psychological one.
 Other guidelines also suggest sertraline as a first-line option for pharmacological therapy.
 When necessary, long-term pharmacotherapy can be beneficial.
 There are both negative and positive clinical trial results for sertraline, which may be explained by the types of psychological traumas, symptoms, and comorbidities included in the various studies.
 Positive results were obtained in trials that included predominantly women (75%) with a majority (60%) having physical or sexual assault as the traumatic event.
-Contrary to the above suggestions, a meta-analysis of sertraline clinical trials for PTSD found it to be not significantly better than placebo.
+Somewhat contrary to the above suggestions, a meta-analysis of sertraline clinical trials for PTSD found it to be statistically superior to placebo in the reduction of PTSD symptoms but the effect size was small.
 Another meta-analysis relegated sertraline to the second line, proposing trauma focused psychotherapy as a first-line intervention.
-The authors noted that Pfizer had declined to submit the results of a negative trial for the inclusion into the meta-analysis making the results unreliable.
+The authors noted that Pfizer had declined to submit the results of a negative trial for inclusion in the meta-analysis making the results unreliable.

-Sertraline when taken daily can be useful for the treatment of premature ejaculation.
+Sertraline, when taken daily, can be useful for the treatment of premature ejaculation.
 A disadvantage of sertraline is that it requires continuous daily treatment to delay ejaculation significantly.

-A 2019 systematic review suggested that sertraline may be a good way to control anger, irritability and hostility in depressed patients and patients with other comorbidities.
+A 2019 systematic review suggested that sertraline may be a good way to control anger, irritability, and hostility in depressed patients and patients with other comorbidities.

 Contraindications

 Sertraline is contraindicated in individuals taking monoamine oxidase inhibitors or the antipsychotic pimozide.
-Sertraline concentrate contains alcohol and is therefore contraindicated with disulfiram.
+Sertraline concentrate contains ethanol and is therefore contraindicated with disulfiram.
 The prescribing information recommends that treatment of the elderly and patients with liver impairment "must be approached with caution".
 Due to the slower elimination of sertraline in these groups, their exposure to sertraline may be as high as three times the average exposure for the same dose.